qruto/laravel-flora/README.md

 ## Configuration

-To customize Power instructions for each environment, you need to publish setup files.
+To customize instructions for each environment, you need to publish setup files.

 ```bash
 php artisan power:setup